johnwunder/twigs/README.md

 1. Implemented as JSON.
 XML encourages complexity and a binary encoding is harder to work with.
 If scale becomes an issue, reconsider.
 (See #5 above)

+2. The data model is layer: an abstract data model, a binding to JSON that adds fields necessary for automated processing, and finally a set of messages that define the actual exchanges.

-2. Top-level relationships, and any other references between objects are always by id.
+3. Top-level relationships, and any other references between objects are always by id.
 In other words, no embedding top-level constructs in other top-level constructs.

-3. Data markings are at the object level, no more and no less.
+4. Data markings are at the object level, no more and no less.
 More granular markings could be done either by extension or by issuing multiple versions of the object.

-4. Refactor CybOX to remove the Observable layer.
+5. Refactor CybOX to remove the Observable layer.
 CybOX becomes just the objects.
 STIX has a "Sighting" object that's what used to be Observable.
 Patterning is in Indicator.

-5. Add a CTI-Common specification for high-level constructs used across all languages.
+6. Add a CTI-Common specification for high-level constructs used across all languages.

-6. All top-level objects have a `_type` field that indicate what they are.
+7. All top-level objects have a `_type` field that indicate what they are.

-7. Remove controlled vocabularies and replace with hardcoded enumerations.
+8. Remove controlled vocabularies and replace with hardcoded enumerations.
 In most cases, implement these as a "Statement" that also allows for descriptive text.

 ## Open Questions